satyakonmsft/skype-docs/Skype/SDN/articles/average-element-bandwidthtype-complextype-skype-for-business-sdn-interface-2-2-schema-d.md

 (BandwidthType complexType) (Skype for Business SDN Interface 2.2, Schema "D")

-Estimated average amount of the bandwidth.
+An estimated average amount of the bandwidth.

 ## Element information